-25 Examples of Map Types for Cartographic Inspiration
+25 Examples of Map Types

-I’m a big fan of using different map types.
+Looking for some cartographic inspiration?
+Well, I’m a big fan of using different map types.

 Unfortunately, the best ones are often overlooked.

 …Because today we’ll review 25 types of maps that make a huge difference to the map reader.

 Each one you can easily add to your mapping repertoire to communicate data more effectively.